Finding your perfect influencer is simple when you know how! Here are 3 tips for how to find influencers in your niche.

-No, seriously, where in the world do you want these influencers to be?
-Especially if your product or services are only offered in certain countries, you’d need to find influencers who are located accordingly.
+To find influencers in your niche who are targeting the right audience, you need to think about where your perfect influencers will be based.
+You should look at the influencer’s location, and also where their followers are based as it’s not alway a given that an influencer and their followers will be based in the same country.
+This is especially important if your product or services are only offered in certain countries.
+You’d need to find influencers who are located accordingly.
 With the Upfluence software, you can find influencers located in specific cities as well, making it ultra-easy to find the perfect influencers to promote your event, store, or any location-specific campaign.

 While you’re looking for influencers in a specific area, make sure their audience is also largely from the same location.
 If your company is based in Canada, and you’re looking for a Canadian influencer – always make sure their engaged followers are also in Canada.
 If more than 50% of their followers are in Canada – you’re golden!